Free · No signup · 5 min read

 Are you reviewing the numbers weekly and changing one thing?

-If you can't say what your reply rate was last week, you're not running outbound — you're running outbox.
-The weekly tightening loop (change one variable, watch what moves) is what separates a campaign that compounds from a campaign that decays.
+If you can't say what your reply rate was last week, you're not running outbound, you're just sending email.
+The weekly review is where the learning happens.

 If no: One page, every Monday: sourced, sent, replied, positive, booked.
-Pick one variable to change for the next week.
+Pick one thing to change for the next week.
 That's it.

 +

-0–2 yeses: Don't start outbound yet.
-Fix the foundation first — ICP, domain, deliverability.
-Anything sent before that gets you blacklisted and burns your brand.
+Mostly no: Don't start outbound yet.
+Fix the foundation first: buyer, offer, sending domain, deliverability.
+Anything sent before that is more likely to create noise than pipeline.

-3–5 yeses: You're close.
-Pick the missing pieces, fix them in two weeks, then start.
+Mixed: You're close.
+Pick the missing pieces, fix them in the next two weeks, then start small.
 Most MSPs land here.

-6–7 yeses: You don't need us to start — you need someone to run the loop while you run the MSP.
-Which is exactly what we do.
+Mostly yes: You probably don't need help starting.
+You need someone to run the loop while you run the MSP.
+That's the part we can take off your plate.

 Want us to run the loop?

 20-minute fit call.
-We'll look at your ICP, your domain setup, and what you've tried so far.
-If we're not a fit we'll say so on the call.
-If we are, you'll have a 2-week setup plan in your inbox by end of day.
+We'll look at your buyer, your domain setup, and what you've tried so far.
+If we're not a fit, we'll say so on the call.
+If we are, you'll have a two-week setup plan by end of day.